Wolf: Favre is Greatest Packers Player Ever

 GREEN BAY - The general manager who helped turn the Green Bay Packers from the league's laughing stock to a world champion in the 1990's says the quarterback who helped lead that turnaround is the greatest player ever to play for the NFL's most storied franchise.

-By saying that, Ron Wolf continued a contentious debate that involves a subject which brings about often-angry passions amongst Packers fans, Brett Favre.
+By saying that, Ron Wolf continued a passionate debate that involves a subject which brings about often-angry passions amongst Packers fans, Brett Favre.

 "When I got here, Don Huston was the greatest player ever to play for the Green Bay Packers.
 I think everybody will tell you now, the greatest player ever to play for the Packers is Brett Favre.
 That’s his legacy," Wolf told the Green Bay Press Gazette.